MRT Line 4 (Metro Manila): Alignment between Ortigas Center and LRT-2

 Option 2 was the chosen alignment of the study owing to its capability to serve the most demand that can alleviate traffic the most on the Taytay-Cainta-Pasig-Mandaluyong-Manila corridor.
 Construction did not push through despite receiving approval by President Benigno Aquino III last September 2015.

+Antipolo Cable Car Project

+The Department of Transportation (DOTr) announced that the Philippines' first cable car system may be operational by 2028.
+Dubbed the Antipolo Cable Car Project, the DOTr plans to have the cable car ferry passengers from the planned Taytay station in the MRT Line 4 to Antipolo.
+During a Build Better More forum, DOTr Undersecretary Timothy Batan said a feasibility study will be conducted in mid-2025 to determine the project cost, passenger capacity, and other details.
+The bidding for the project is expected to take place in 2026, with a potential construction period of two years.
+If the project is awarded in 2026, the cable car system could be operational by 2028.
+The ADB financed the pre-feasibility study, including the detailed feasibility of the project.

+The Antipolo Cable Car Project is intended to complement the MRT-4, providing additional connectivity for residents and economic activities in the densely populated area of Antipolo.

 Design

 The line will be a generally elevated mass rapid transit (MRT) railway with two tracks.

 Originally approved as a heavy monorail line in its MRT Line 4 iteration, the Project Description for scoping (PDS) published in September 2022 presented the possible options of constructing the line as a monorail, a light rail transit, or as a "mass rapid transit" (MRT) system.
 Of the three options, the MRT option was strongly recommended by IDOM due to ease of maintenance and abundance of technical suppliers.
 In addition to this, studies conducted by IDOM also determined that the ridership demand along the San Juan-Rizal corridor was higher than expected.
 Because of this, the recommendation to use a MRT system was accepted by the Department of Transportation later that month.

 The guideway will use three different girder designs for the elevated sections: segmental box, precast concrete U-type and dapped-end girders.
 However, the design of the box girders will be different to that of the North–South Commuter Railway, having a more rounded U shape than that of the boxier design of the NSCR girders.

 The line is expected to have a headway of 4 minutes, and can be further lessened to 2 minutes with the introduction of CBTC signaling.